DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/documentation/01 - prerequisites.md

 # Project Setup Guide

-After copying the file, open it and fill in the required values.
+After copying and adapting the file, open it and add your desired values for configuration.

 ## Docker